-My room at Mamie’s home had to be rebuilt, so to speak, before I was able to go into it.
+My room, as I called it, at Mamie’s home had to be rebuilt, so to speak, before I was able to go into it.
 I was locked out of my room at Mamie’s until the family cleaned and refurbished it.
 As a sensitive, I felt Poppop’s energy but didn’t understand why it always felt so cold and sad to me when I went into that bedroom.
 I continued to use my room at Mamie’s home for a very long time.

 Me and Aunt Mildred

-My Aunt Mildred was a sweet, caring, kind woman whose childish and erratic behavior was difficult to understand.
+My Mom’s sister Aunt Mildred was a sweet, caring, kind woman whose childish and erratic behavior was difficult to understand.

-Well, there I stood in the living room, four years old, and clueless about what I was in the middle of.
-My aunt was sitting on the floor, rocking back and forth, crying and very confused.
-My mom told me to go and sit with my aunt and help her get calm.
+While there I stood in the living room, less than four years old, and clueless about what I was in the middle of.
+My Aunt was sitting on the floor, rocking back and forth, crying and very confused.
+My Mom told me to go and sit with my Aunt and help her get calm.

-My mom came outside just as the ambulance drove off.
-That was my first conscious experience with my aunt and her bipolar condition.
-She stayed in the hospital about a month and was finally sent home.
+My Mom came outside just as the ambulance drove off.
+That was my first conscious experience with my Aunt and her bipolar condition.
+She stayed in the hospital for about a month and was finally sent home.
 She stayed with us for a while; her husband said he couldn’t take care of her, as he needed to be at work.
-My aunt’s bipolar swings were severe and I was the person my mom went to when my aunt was in an emotional trauma.
-My mom’s instructions were simple: don’t let your aunt out of your sight; try to keep her smiling; dry her tears and wipe her nose; and try to keep her quiet.
-No matter how depressed or manic my aunt would get, I, beginning at four years of age, was the go-to person for helping my aunt.
+My Aunt’s bipolar swings were severe and I was the person my Mom went to when my Aunt was in emotional trauma.
+My Mom’s instructions were simple: don’t let your Aunt out of your sight; try to keep her smiling; dry her tears and wipe her nose; and try to keep her quiet.
+No matter how depressed or manic my Aunt would get, I, beginning at less than four years of age, was the go-to person for helping my Aunt.

 My Healing through the Essences